Lionel Morgan (footballer): Playing career

 After scoring in his first league start of the season, he received a call-up to represent England under-20s, and played the whole of a 2–0 defeat to Switzerland.
 In his third game back in first-team action after a knee cartilage operation in January 2003, he was forced out of the game with a bruised and lacerated ankle resulting from a foul tackle by Portsmouth's Tim Sherwood; manager Murdoch accused the player of singling Morgan out for rough treatment.
 In April he underwent further surgery on his knee cartilage.

 In June 2003, Wimbledon F.C. went into administration; Morgan's proposed transfer to Tottenham, for a fee of £400,000, fell through when he failed the medical, although it was reported that the deal could proceed once the player proved his fitness.
 His next first-team comeback, in September, lasted just three games before a training-ground knock aggravated the knee problem and two more operations ensued, though the prognosis was hopeful.
 However, the player's contract was due to expire at the end of the 2003–04 season, and the club chose not to renew it.
 Manager Murdoch said Morgan was attempting to regain fitness in time for pre-season training so that he could find another club, but he did not play professionally again.

 After playing

 Morgan was for a time reserve team manager of Wingate & Finchley, and had a brief involvement with managing the first team in the Isthmian League.
 In 2008, Morgan was coaching at the Broadwater United football project alongside former teammate Jude Stirling, son of the programme's founder Clasford Stirling.
 Morgan and former teammate Jobi McAnuff formed a management company, Infinite Sports Management, in 2011.
 The company was dissolved in 2017.

+He now works at a school.